BenchCouncil/DC-AI-SpeedRCTs/README.md

 |8|python csv_to_embedding.py|Patient information embedding(including imaging jpg using TorchXRayVision, imaging reports using BioBERT, and temporal examinations using TSFresh).|

-## 3.2 TriEntangleFW Specialized Simulator for Sepsis
+## 3.2 DC-AI-SpeedRCTs Specialized Simulator for Sepsis
 ### 3.2.1 Clinician Click Sequence of Viewed Examination Items Model

 | No. | Code | Description                                                                                                                      |